freelance160/freelance160/README.md

 ###

 <p align="left">I landed my first technical support role out of necessity after moving to a new country.
 Since then, I have developed a profound interest in technology, and solving complex problems. <br><br>My journey has led me to develop a passion for cybersecurity and cloud technology.
-I am now eager to transition into this field.</p>
+I am currently a Content Delivery Network technical support, continuously improving my technical skills.</p>

 ###